 - Bacopa Monniera – An herb that is native to the wetlands of India, Asia, and parts of North America, bacopa monnieri has long been used to treat epilepsy and for improved memory and brain function.
 Separate studies confirm that bacopa monnieri enhanced cognitive function in children and the findings were published in the Alternative Medicine Review, 2004.
 It increases serotonin in the brain and reduces anxiety and improves mood.
 Due to its antioxidant benefits, bacopa monnieri is used in a number of anti-aging formulas.
 Shop Bacopa Monniera here.

 - Gotu Kola – An herb common in Africa, Indian, and Chinese medicine, gotu kola is commonly taken as a brain tonic.
 In general, it is used to treat epilepsy, senility, dementia, nervous disorders, and premature aging.
 It improves concentration, attention span, and memory.
 It also improves mood.
-We recommend Gotu Kola extract.
+We recommend organic Brahmi Gotu Kola.

 - Ashwagandha – Also known as Indian ginseng, ashwagandha has been used in Ayurvedic medicine as a rejuvenating tonic: it combats stress, reduces anxiety, and improves cognition.
 The root extract has shown promise as a treatment for Alzheimer’s disease since it can reduce brain plaque.
 It also enhances memory and is believed to support neurogenesis.
 See our Ashwagandha selection.